-First Amendment & Media Law Diversity Moot Court Competition Presented by the ABA Forum on Communications Law
+First Amendment and Media Law Diversity Moot Court Competition Presented by the ABA Forum on Communications Law

-Congratulations to the 2013 Moot Court Competition winners, Omar Vasquez and Daniel Arellano!
+Congratulations to the 2014 Moot Court Competition winners!

 The moot court Hypothetical Case involves timely issues of national significance in the field of media law.
-Past competitions have included issues relating to, for instance, regulation of “street fight” videos and subpoenas designed to “unmask” anonymous website contributors.
-Last year’s topic involved the tort of “hot news” misappropriation and the potential liability of “news aggregators” who republish information gathered by traditional news media outlets.
+Past competitions have included issues relating to, for instance, the tort of “hot news” misappropriation and the potential liability of “news aggregators” who republish information gathered by traditional news media outlets, subpoenas designed to “unmask” anonymous website contributors.
+Last year’s topic involved whether or not the public and the press have a qualified First Amendment right of access to attend an internal employee disciplinary proceeding at a public university.

-Prizes are awarded to the team with the highest-scoring brief, as well as to the team that wins the oral argument rounds, and all teams attending the Annual Conference receive the opportunity to attend engaging and informative panels as well as invaluable networking opportunities with practicing media lawyers from across the country.
+Prizes are awarded to the team with the highest-scoring brief, as well as to the team that wins the final round of oral arguments and to the student with the highest oral argument score in the final round of arguments.
+All students who attend the Annual Conference will have the opportunity to network with practicing media law attorneys from across the country and attend engaging and informative panels.

 “Participating in the ABA First Amendment and Media Law Diversity Moot Court Competition has been one of the best experiences we have had in law school.
 Through the competition, we had the opportunity to enhance our legal research and brief writing skills, and learn more about the dynamic field of media and communications law.
 Furthermore, we were able to practice our oral advocacy skills in front of a distinguished panel of judges and practitioners.
 Participating in the Competition was an opportunity of a lifetime, and one that we will never forget.”